City Guide for: Salin-de-Giraud, France

 Aigues-Mortes

-Aigues-Mortes, a perfectly preserved medieval walled city, offers a fascinating glimpse into France's past.
-Built by King Louis IX in the 13th century, its imposing ramparts and towers stand as a testament to its strategic importance.
-Walk along the walls for panoramic views of the surrounding salt marshes and the Camargue region.
-Inside the walls, discover charming streets, artisan shops, and traditional restaurants.
+Aigues-Mortes, a perfectly preserved medieval walled city, offers a fascinating glimpse into the past.
+Built in the 13th century by King Louis IX, its imposing ramparts and towers provide stunning views of the surrounding salt marshes and the Camargue region.
+Explore the narrow streets, discover the Place Saint-Louis, and climb the Tour de Constance for panoramic vistas.
+The city's history as a departure point for the Crusades adds to its intrigue.

 Travel Time